 - Defines the default value for an integer field.

 - Defines at least how many of the current input types are available.
-The value must be a positive integer.
+The value must be a non-negative integer.

 - Defines at most how many of the current input types are available.
-The value must be a positive integer.
+The value must be a non-negative integer.

 - Defines how many field should be displayed by default.
-The value must be a positive integer.
+The value must be a non-negative integer.

 - Defines a sub-element in the input field.
 The sub-element can contain its own input fields.
 It is useful if you have certain properties under a main property.